lazysoundsystem/website_en/content/pages/introduction.md

 *   signatures expire (they are valid for a set amount of time)
 *   a given link must wait a while before being relayed
-*   a member must wait a while between each signature he makes (perhaps a week)
+*   a member must wait a while between each signature they make (perhaps a week)
-*   a member has a limit in the number of links he can make to others
+*   a member has a limit in the number of links they can make to others
 *   links cannot be made in the future
 *   links cannot be made too far in the past